- Describe the impacts of cloud cover on analysis of remote sensing data.

 We are reclassifying the data because matplotlib colormaps will assign colors to values along a continuous gradient.
 Reclassifying the data allows us to enforce one color for each unique value in our data.

-This next section shows you how to create a mask using the earthpy mask helper function
+This next section shows you how to create a mask using the xarray function

 1. All other pixels which represent pixels you want to use in your analysis will be set to

 [322, 324, 328, 352, 386, 416, 480, 834, 864, 928, 992]

 # You can grab the cloud pixel values from earthpy high_cloud_confidence = em.pixel_flags["pixel_qa"]["L8"]["High Cloud Confidence"] cloud = em.pixel_flags["pixel_qa"]["L8"]["Cloud"] cloud_shadow = em.pixel_flags["pixel_qa"]["L8"]["Cloud Shadow"] all_masked_values = cloud_shadow + cloud + high_cloud_confidence all_masked_values